-First things first, what exactly is Big Data and AI?
+First things first, what exactly are Big Data and AI?

 Big data is a way to analyze and extract information from data sets that would normally be incredibly complex to comprehend or make sense of.
 Put simply, big data is an enormous set of various data points continually growing over time, that give us the insights to make better strategic business decisions.